Credal Bayesian Deep Learning: Background and Preliminaries

 Recall that, given a probability measure $P$ on a generic space $\Omega$, the (Shannon) entropy of $P$ is defined as $H(P):=\mathbb{E}[-\log p]=-\int_\Omega \log[p(\omega)] P(\text{d}\omega)$ if $\Omega$ is uncountable, where $p$ denotes the pdf of $P$.
 If $\Omega$ is at most countable, we have that $H(P)=-\sum_{\omega\in\Omega} P(\{\omega\}) \log[P(\{\omega\})]$.

-The entropy primarily captures the shape of the distribution, namely its ``peakedness'' or non-uniformity \cite{dubois,eyke}, and hence informs about the predictability of the outcome of a random experiment: the higher its value, the lower the predictability.
-Now, consider a generic set of probabilities $\mathscr{P}$ on $\Omega$.
-Then, we can define the imprecise versions of the Shannon entropy as proposed by \cite{abellan,eyke}, $\overline{H}(P):=\sup_{P\in\mathscr{P}}H(P)$ and $\underline{H}(P):=\inf_{P\in\mathscr{P}}H(P)$, called the upper and lower Shannon entropy, respectively.\footnote{In Appendix \ref{bounds_entropy}, we provide bounds to the values of upper and lower entropy.} The upper entropy is a measure of total uncertainty since it represents the minimum level of predictability associated with the elements of $\mathscr{P}$.
+As pointed out by \cite{dubois,eyke}, the entropy primarily captures the shape of the distribution, namely its ``peakedness'' or non-uniformity, and hence informs about the predictability of the outcome of a random experiment: the higher its value, the lower the predictability.
+Then, we can define the imprecise versions of the Shannon entropy as proposed by \cite{abellan,eyke}, $\overline{H}(P):=\sup_{P\in\Pi^\prime}H(P)$ and $\underline{H}(P):=\inf_{P\in\Pi^\prime}H(P)$, called the \textit{upper} and \textit{lower Shannon entropy}, respectively.\footnote{In Appendix \ref{bounds_entropy}, we provide bounds to the values of upper and lower entropy.} Notice that these definitions hold for all sets of probabilities, not just for (finitely generated) credal sets.
+The upper entropy is a measure of total uncertainty since it represents the minimum level of predictability associated with the elements of $\Pi^\prime$.
 In \cite{abellan,eyke}, the authors posit that it can be decomposed as a sum of aleatoric and epistemic uncertainties, and that this latter can be specified as the difference between upper and lower entropy, thus obtaining